joshmaha/Seam-Carving-for-Image-Reduction/README.md

 ---

-## 🎓 Course Info

-This project was completed for **CIS 4841 – Computer Vision**, University of South Florida.

----

 ## ✨ Acknowledgments

 * Avidan, S., & Shamir, A. (2007). *Seam Carving for Content-Aware Image Resizing*.
 * Numpy, OpenCV, and Matplotlib libraries.
-* Assignment starter code and guidance from course instructors.